lyngbach/uxTour/README.md

     steps: [
         {
             element: 'idOfTheElement',
-            text: 'Her you add some text to this step,
+            text: 'Her you add some text to this step',
             position: 'fixed', // good for fixed header elements or floating action buttons
             direction: 'top' // shows the text above the highlighed area }